 The .txt file must have exactly the same filename as the payload file (not case-sensitive).

 Make a .txt file by dragging-and-dropping the payload file onto the \_ISO\TXT_Maker.exe utility (see below).

 you can use the \_ISO\docs\E2B Utilities\E2B TXT Maker.cmd file (you can copy the file to your Desktop first for convenience).
 You will be prompted to enter the menu text and help text.
 A new .txt file will be made automatically on the E2B drive in the same folder as your payload file.

-You can just make one using Windows Notepad or any text editor (save as UTF-8 if required).
+You can instead make a .txt file using Windows Notepad or any text editor (save as UTF-8 if required)...

 Making a .txt file using NotePad

 Without a .txt file, if you have an ISO file at \_ISO\MAINMENU\LinuxTails_x86_2012_11_02.iso, it will be displayed in the Main menu just as the filename, e.g.

 However, if you also specify an alternative title in a .txt file of the same name and in the same folder, then that title will be used instead (note the line of text in the .txt file must start with lowercase grub4dos command title), e.g.

 where \_ISO\MAINMENU\LinuxTails_x86_2012_11_02.txt could contain the following text :